freghar/arma-additions/README.md

 To build:
 1. Full - just use master
-1. ACE only - merge in the `norhs` branch
 1. RHS only - merge in the `noace` branch
 1. Vanilla edition - merge in both `norhs` and `noace`